tinyg210/shipment-list-demo/README.md

 deleted
 and the shipment picture will be replaced with a generic icon.

-### Developer environment
+## Developer environment

 To switch to using LocalStack instead of AWS services just run `docker compose up` to spin up a Localstack container.
-After that, the Spring Boot application needs to start using the dev profile:
+After that, the Spring Boot application needs to start using the dev profile (ideally stop the previous instance):

 ```
 mvn spring-boot:run -Dspring-boot.run.profiles=dev